Academic Information

 Calculation of the Grade-Point Average

 Current and cumulative grade-point averages are calculated on the basis of grades earned at Whitworth only.
 Credits for courses accepted in transfer from other institutions count toward the total required for graduation, but the grades for those courses do not affect the Whitworth GPA.
-The grade-point average is computed by dividing the quality points total by the total number of graded (A-F) credits attempted during any given grading period.
+The grade-point average is computed by dividing the quality points total by the total number of graded ("A"-"F") credits attempted during any given grading period.
 Quality points for a course are determined by multiplying the numerical equivalent of the letter grade by the credit attempted.
 Pass/No Credit and Satisfactory/Not Satisfactory grades are not used in computing the GPA.

 Academic Forgiveness